Hands prepping yellow and green beans on a cutting board in a professional kitchen

 Johnny Auer

 A working thesis on food and hospitality economics.
 The series maps where the value went, piece by piece, from the supply chain to the consumer's couch.
+The thread is ownership.
+Who owns the customer.
+Who owns the operating model.
+Who owns the supply path.
 See the full series → · Run the tools →

 Read the essay →